 To collect, preserve and interpret the history of the US Army Reserve and the Federal Citizen Soldier.

-The Army Reserve was created in April of 1908, but the concept of a Federal force of Citizen Soldiers dates back to the earliest national militia units in 1763.
+The Army Reserve was created in April of 1908, but the concept of a Federal force of Citizen Soldiers dates back to the founding of the United States.
 Unlike their counterparts in the National Guard, Army Reserve Soldiers have no state mission or allegiance.
 Federal Citizen-Soldiers have played an important role in defending the United States for almost 250 years.
-The National Museum of the Army Reserve (NMAR) exists to tell their story.
+Since it's establishment in 1999, The National Museum of the Army Reserve (NMAR) has existed to tell their story.

 Information on Past Exhibits...